-There are many reasons for an investment review.
+There are many reasons for an investment analysis.
 Maybe your long-term investment strategy was “invest and forget” or maybe an investment advisor or portfolio manager forgot you.
 Perhaps you have investments with multiple managers and want to know how they fit together.
 Many investors have never determined their tolerance for investment risk and compared it to their portfolio.
 Others have no idea what they own.

-An investment review can:
+An investment analysis can:

 - Determine which stocks, bonds, etc. you own, no matter how they are owned (directly or through a mutual fund, ETF, variable annuity, etc.)